SichangHe/internet_route_verification/ARTIFACTS.md

     > RPSLyzer found 663 syntax errors, 12 invalid as-set names,
     > and 17 invalid route-set names.

-    The information is from the log of generating the Intermediate Representation (see above).
+    The information is from Parse-Log.
     [#57](https://github.com/SichangHe/internet_route_verification/issues/57).

 - [ ] 4 RPSL USE IN THE WILD: